jasonrichdarmawan/ProtocolExample/README.md

 ![Clean Architecture Programming](assets/MRT%20Jakarta%20Navigation%20Use%20Cases-Clean%20Architecture%20Programming.drawio.svg)

-1. Code is split into 3 layers: the Presentation layer, the Domain layer and the Data layer.
+1. Code is split into 5 layers: the Coordinator layer, the Presentation layer, the Domain layer, the Data layer and the Core layer.

+2. The Coordinator layer is used to 1) store variables such as ViewController and ViewModel 2) navigate between pages.

-2. The Presentation layer splitted into 3 layers: the Components layer, the ViewModel layer and the Pages layer.
+3. The Presentation layer splitted into 3 layers: the Components layer, the ViewModel layer and the Pages layer.

     The Components layer is used by the Pages layer.